-One of the simplest ways to celebrate today is to take a step back from your normal routine and consider: If I were on vacation in my hometown, what would I do?
+Today, take a step back from your normal routine and consider: If I were on vacation in my hometown, what would I do?
 Where would a tourist go for the day?
-By checking out your own turf through the eyes of a tourist, you’ll support local businesses, and may even get a newfound zest for your boring little town.
+By checking out your own turf through the eyes of a tourist, you’ll support local businesses and you may see your town from a new perspective.

 The key to continuous improvement in global tourism is economic stability and sustainability.
-By doing a bit of research, you can educate yourself on the best ways to see a new country, city, or village in way that has the most positive impact on the destination itself.
-Raising awareness of this fact will be crucial for supporting sustainable and economically positive tourism in the decades to come.
+Educate yourself on the best ways to see a new country, city, or village in ways that create a positive impact.

-If you’ve been putting off going on that vacation, use World Tourism Day as an opportunity to make those plans.
-Talk to friends and family who perhaps have always wanted to travel, but never quite made it happen for one reason or another.
+If you’ve been putting off that vacation, use World Tourism Day as an opportunity to make those plans.
+Talk to friends and family with special challenges, either physical, financial or both; who may want to travel but have never been able to plan a trip.
 Together, you can help and encourage each other, following the message of the WTO that tourism is for all.

 Why We Love World Tourism Day

 All over the world, even in its most remote corners, tourism has become a dependable source of jobs.
 In the U.S. alone, the travel, tourism and hospitality industry supported 7.6 million jobs in 2015.
-This means one out of every 18 Americans is employed through the tourism sector.
+This means one out of every 18 Americans is employed in tourism.
 When done responsibly, tourism can create jobs in areas where unemployment has risen due to unavoidable factors like automation.

 In 2015, international tourism generated $1.5 trillion in export earnings.
-This can have a tremendous effect on small communities that haven’t seen the same kind of technological progress as further developed ones.
-Of course, developing a sustainable tourism ecosystem is paramount for ensuring these earnings are distributed among the community, but thanks to the work of the WTO, these areas are seeing smart tourism strategies put in place.
+This can be a tremendous benefit for smaller, under-developed communities.
+Developing a sustainable tourism ecosystem is paramount for ensuring these earnings are distributed among the community.
+Thanks to the work of the WTO, these areas are seeing smart tourism strategies put in place.